jpower432/trestlebot-demo/md_comp/test_comp/My Comp/example/ac/ac-1.md

 <!-- Note that the list of rules under ### Rules: is read-only and changes will not be captured after assembly to JSON -->

-MY example response for ac-1 with additional information.
+My example response for ac-1 with additional information extra information.

 ### Rules: